Mohamed-khattab/Elevator-System-Design/README.md

 - The solution consists of two classes that implement the Runnable interface: ProcessJobWorker and AddJobWorker.

->- AddJobWorker is a class that creates events( requests) and puts them in a shared Treeset .
+&nbsp - AddJobWorker is a class that creates events( requests) and puts them in a shared Treeset .
 An event is represented by a class that has some data as an attribute.

->- ProcessJobWorker is a class that continuously check for event in Treeset and process them.
+ &nbsp - ProcessJobWorker is a class that continuously check for event in Treeset and process them.

 ## How to Run